Introduction

 |

-Click Share for Review and then Export Script. |
+5. | Click Review options and then select Export a script. |

 File Contents